 Best for:

-Warm climates & moisture control
+Warm climates and moisture control.

 - Naturally breathable

-Matching Pillow Filling to Your Sleep Style
+Matching Pillow Fill to Your Sleep Style

-| Sleep Style | Best Pillow Materials | Why |
+| Sleep Style | Recommended Materials | Why |

 |---|---|---|

-| Side Sleepers | Memory foam, gel foam, latex | Maintains neck alignment and proper loft |
+| Side Sleepers | Memory foam, gel foam, latex | Maintains proper height and alignment |

-| Back Sleepers | Medium foam, latex, adjustable fills | Balanced support and spinal alignment |
+| Back Sleepers | Medium foam, latex, adjustable fills | Balanced support |

 | Stomach Sleepers | Soft down-alternative, thin cotton | Reduces neck strain |

-| Hot Sleepers | Gel foam, latex, buckwheat | Maximizes thermal dissipation |
+| Hot Sleepers | Gel foam, latex, buckwheat | Promotes airflow |

-| Allergy-Prone | Synthetic fills, latex | Hypoallergenic and dust-mite resistant |
+| Allergy-Prone | Synthetic fills, latex | Lower allergen retention |

 - Down-alternative pillows are often machine washable